 Gutters get gunky.
 It is an unfortunate fact of life.
 In some regions of the country, the gunk builds up faster and worse, but this is a universal truth no matter where you live.

 No one loves breaking out the ladder and scooping leaves and muck out of the gutters, but this is still one of the most essential home care tips you can follow.
-Clogged gutters are not merely an aesthetic issue.
+Clogged gutters are not merely an aesthetic issue according to nw maids.
 They can lead to and perhaps even hide more severe damage to things like your roof.